-What I love about this beach resort is their advocacy to sustainable tourism.
+What I love about this beach resort is their advocacy for sustainable tourism.
 They have beach clean-ups every month, eco-brick programs, eco-camps, tree planting, eagle, turtle and clam conservation efforts and ban of single-use plastic.
 Pretty cool, huh?
-I wish all resorts in the Philippines would do these, too.
+I wish all the resorts in the Philippines would do these, too.

 Since it was our first time going to Bataan, we opted to use the 1Bataan Ferry.
 It was a pretty awesome ride.
 Instead of the 3 to 4 hours trip to Balanga, Bataan.
 It only took us around 1 hour.
 Before going to the resort, my fiance’ and I bought some fresh fish to grill and cook.

-Upon reaching Playa La Caleta, I was amazed at how creative the resort was.
+Upon reaching Playa La Caleta beach resort, I was amazed at how creative the resort was.
 They used bamboos, wood, and some fabrics to pull off a serene looking beach resort.